rust-lang/crates.io/docs/ARCHITECTURE.md

 These files and directories have to do with the backend:

-- `build.rs` - Cargo build script
 - `Cargo.lock` - Locks dependencies to specific versions providing consistency across development and deployment
 - `Cargo.toml` - Defines the crate and its dependencies
 - `migrations/` - Diesel migrations applied to the database during development and deployment
-- `.rustfmt.toml` - Defines Rust coding style guidelines which are enforced by the CI environment
 - `src/` - The backend's source code
 - `target/` - Compiled output, including dependencies and final binary artifacts - (ignored in `.gitignore`)